NetSPI/ESC/README.md

 Functionality based on the PowerUpSQL, DAFT, and SQLi Wiki projects which are also related to SQL Server.

 # Exection Options
+Below is a list of the currently supported commands.

 ### Compile and Run Exe
 1. Open project in Visual Studio from the esc folder.